Home > Country

 If threatened, hand over your valuables without resistance.
 Attackers may be armed and under the influence of drugs.
 Don’t attempt to resist attackers – this increases the risk of injury or worse.

-Do not wear expensive jewellery and watches, and do not carry large sums of money and consider wearing a money belt.
+Do not wear expensive jewellery and watches, and do not carry large sums of money.
 Do not use your mobile phone in the street and keep cameras out of sight when not in use.
 Leave your passport and other valuables in a safe place but carry a copy and another form of photo ID, if you have one, with you at all times.

 Thefts are particularly common on public beaches and include “arrastoes” where large groups of thieves run through an area of the beach grabbing possessions.
 Keep your possessions close and avoid taking valuables to the beach.